viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 {{% /expand%}}

-{{% expand "The Viam CLI to set up data query.
+{{% expand "The Viam CLI.
 Click to see instructions." %}}

-You must have the Viam CLI installed to configure querying with third-party tools.
+You must have the Viam CLI installed to upload training scripts to the registry.

 {{< readfile "/static/include/how-to/install-cli.md" >}}